nuejs/nue/packages/nuejs.org/docs/syntax-highlighting.md

 ```

 ### Bolding, italics, and other formatting
-By default, glow uses bolding only together with `--glow-special-color`.
+By default, Glow uses bolding only together with `--glow-special-color`.
 Other than that all elements have no formatting, just color assignments.
 You can, of course, make any softs of CSS tweaks to fine-tune syntax blocks.
 For example:

 ```css
 /* bold all secondary syntax elements */